bchazalet/bchazalet.github.io/_posts/2014-08-12-hacking-an-sbt-plugin.md

 Let's start with a project that uses the sbt-git plugin.

 Our project/plugins.sbt should look like this:
+{% highlight scala %}
 resolvers += "jgit-repo" at "http://download.eclipse.org/jgit/maven"
 addSbtPlugin("com.typesafe.sbt" % "sbt-git" % "0.6.4")
+{% endhighlight %}

 and our build.sbt like this:
+{% highlight scala %}
 import com.typesafe.sbt.SbtGit._

 versionWithGit

 // Optionally:
 git.baseVersion := "0.1"
+{% endhighlight %}

+Now we would get a version that includes the HEAD commit's sha:
+  > sbt

 lazy val root = (project in file(".")).dependsOn(customSbtGit)